VeryProfessional/DDRData/index.md

 Easy	10-20,	0

-Interpretation: A song with too many BPM changes usually revolves around them, and suffers in other departments.
-The trick is to keep them scarce but significant.
-About half of the charts have zero BPM changes, which is why they are simultaneously the second hardest and easiest.
+Interpretation: Songs that feature many BPM changes are usually victim to DDR's balancing.
+Since there are many BPM changes, every other aspect becomes simplified.
+BPM changes are similar to stops in that they are easy to predict and work around, but it is a little harder.
+BPM changes could throw off a player's sight of the arrows, since they could dip above or below the player's reading speed.
+Overall, it is still not too much of an issue, which is why songs with the most BPM changes seem to be easier.
+Both the hard and easy section also include 0, since over half of the data includes 0 BPM changes.
 **Year of Origin**

 Hard	2020,	2019